cda-tum/mqt-predictor/docs/Usage.rst

     ml_pred.train_random_forest_classifier(figure_of_merit="expected_fidelity")

-Finally, the MQT Predictor framework is fully setup and can be used to predict the most suitable device for a given quantum circuit using supervised machine learning and compile the circuit for the predicted device using reinforcement learning by running:
+Finally, the MQT Predictor framework is fully set up and can be used to predict the most suitable device for a given quantum circuit using supervised machine learning and compile the circuit for the predicted device using reinforcement learning by running: